Skip to main content

 User API applications

-Unlike service keys, which all users can use, user API applications are only valid for the user that created them.
-If that user is removed from the site by deactivation or deletion, any user API applications they created will no longer work.
+Unlike service keys, user API applications are owned by the user that created them.
+If the user is removed from the site by deactivation or deletion, their API applications and access tokens will no longer work.

 To create a new user API application, enter an API application name and your site's Domain.
 Click Create API application.
 Your new API application will appear in the "Active API applications" table.

-To change the permissions of an API application, click the select menu in that API application's Status column.
+To change the permissions of an API application, click the select menu in that API application's "Status" column.
 When you enable write access, you'll be prompted to enter or confirm the domain of the application that will be accessing the API.
 To delete an API application, click its trash can (delete) button.
-The API will reject any future calls that use the deleted API application.
+The API will then reject any future calls that use the deleted API application's access token(s).

 Write API access

-If you create an API key with read-write access, you can use it to perform write operations.
+If you authorise an API access token with write access, you can use it to perform write operations.
 This includes submitting and editing questions and answers, as well as voting and editing.
-The site credits these actions to the user that the API key belongs to, so don't share your write-enabled API key with other users.
+The site credits these actions to the user that authorised the access token, so don't share your write-enabled access token with other users.

 HTML decoding for write operations